 Now around 900 million users worldwide use Facebook Messenger – right across the app users can take pictures or record video and send those to their friends.
 Not only that, a lot can be done on Messenger – you can send stickers, emojis and can look for a chatbot – their ere are options to integrate multiple other apps like DropBox, GIF Keyboard, Tumblr and Imgur among others.

 Since many users can’t upgrade to latest versions of OS as their phones don’t have official clients must access via web it would be a frustrating experience for them and Facebook shouldn’t have put the restriction of using the Messenger for those users.

 As the report suggests Facebook wants to provide the best possible experience by “DeepText” feature on Messenger.
-It is the deep learning based text understanding engine that analyses what people write in their posts with near-human accuracy across 20 languages which is now being tested on Facebook Messenger.
+It is the deep learning-based text understanding engine that analyses what people write in their posts with near-human accuracy across 20 languages which are now being tested on Facebook Messenger.